Planning interventions in a controlled pandemic: the COVID-19 case: A comparative analysis with optimal control and homogeneous models

 Fig. \ref{fig3} reports identical results, but zooming in on the more reasonable control strategy in which small $\lambda$ values are enforced.
-We observe that the economic cost (left $y$ axes) is pretty the same under single/multi-class models.
-This is due to the fact that, under the considered distribution $f_{r,p}$, $\EX[r] = 12.1$ and $\EX[r^2]/\EX[r] = 13.5$, are very close to each other.
+The economic cost (left $y$ axes) is approximately the same under single/multi-class models.
+This observation depends on the fact that, under the considered distribution $f_{r,p}$, $\EX[r] = 12.1$ and $\EX[r^2]/\EX[r] = 13.5$, are very close to each other.
 Moreover, the economic cost does not depend on $\theta$, as expected.
 In contrast, the predicted number of deaths (right $y$ axes) is highly diverse across different models and considered values of $\theta$.
 Even with $\theta = 1$, the single-class model predicts a much larger number of deaths.
-This can be explained by the fact that, under any realistic distribution $f_{r,p}$ (see Fig. \ref{fig:synthetic_populations}), contact rate $r$ and mortality $p$ are negatively correlated, such that most vulnerable individuals (elder people) have smaller contact rate.
+This can be explained by the fact that under any realistic distribution $f_{r,p}$ (see Fig. \ref{fig:synthetic_populations}), contact rate $r$ and mortality $p$ are negatively correlated, such that most vulnerable individuals (elderly) have lower contact rate.
 Therefore, the single-class model, in which all individuals are identical, is more pessimistic in terms of deaths.
-Larger discrepancies between single- and multi-class models are observed with $\theta = 10$, since after saturation of ICU (occurring at the \lq bifurcation' points appearing on Fig. \ref{fig3}), saturation effect of mortality probability (eq. \equaref{pTD}) occurs in the multi-class scenario for some disadvantaged classes, but not in the single-class model.
+More significant discrepancies between single- and multi-class models are observed with $\theta = 10$, since after saturation of ICU, occurring at the \lq bifurcation' points appearing in Fig. \ref{fig3}.
+Saturation effect of mortality probability (Eq. \equaref{pTD}) occurs in the multi-class scenario for some disadvantaged classes, but not in the single-class model.